fsimphy/bayernfahrplan/CONTRIBUTING.md

 ### Pull requests

 #### Branching model

-We are using [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) as our branching model.
-Additionally we require that all merges be done as pull requests and we also have a naming scheme for our feature branches:
+We use a very simple branching model: The `master` branch always contains the most recent development version and releases are created by tagging.
+Changes are developed in feature branches and all merges are required to be done as pull requests.
+We also have a naming scheme for our feature branches:
 ```
-<scope>-<issue_number>_short-description
+<scope>[-<issue_number>]_short-description
 ```
 Scope can be one of the following:
 - `feature` - new features and enhancements to extisting features